 Beyond indica and sativa, there’s a third option: hybrid strains.
 Hybrids exist somewhere between the two on the spectrum, depending on the genetics of the parent strains.
 With so many different subspecies and strains on the market, a hybrid can be significantly indica or sativa dominant.

 Introducing hybrids can confuse matters even further, which is why a deeper understanding of cannabinoids and terpenes can be helpful in choosing the right option.
 Ultimately, getting your desired effects and experience is easier when you search for a strain with the perfect combination of compounds and genetics, rather than just deciding between strains alone.

 Get Expert Guidance at Euphoria Wellness

 Understanding all these strains, cannabinoids, terpenes, consumption methods and effects can be overwhelming, but Euphoria Wellness is here to help.
-Our highly trained staff has an in-depth understanding of the different strains we carry, as well as the use of marijuana for both therapeutic and recreational effects, so we’ll be happy to guide you through your selection and help you find the option that delivers the experience you’re looking for.
+Our highly trained staff has an in-depth understanding of the different strains we carry, as well as the use of cannabis for both therapeutic and recreational effects, so we’ll be happy to guide you through your selection and help you find the option that delivers the experience you’re looking for.
 Just stop by today to speak with one of our knowledgeable staff members about your needs and browse our menu!